orbitalquark/scintillua/docs/manual.md

 #### Using Scintillua with Other Apps

-In order to drop Scintillua into any other existing installation of a Scintilla-based application that supports the Lexilla interface, that application must allow you to:
+In order to drop Scintillua into any other existing installation of a Scintilla-based application that supports the Lexilla protocol, that application must allow you to:

 * Define the location of Scintillua's *LexLPeg.dll* (Windows) or *liblexlpeg.so* (Linux) library.
-* Specify the path to Scintillua's *lexers/* via an internal call to the Lexilla interface's `SetLibraryProperty()` function using the "lpeg.home" key.
+* Specify the path to Scintillua's *lexers/* via an internal call to the Lexilla protocol's `SetLibraryProperty()` function using the "lpeg.home" key.

 Scintillua's lexers support the following properties: